This benefit provides financial help to people who are under State Pension age and are unable to work because of their illness or disability.

 When you apply for this benefit, you will usually have to provide the DWP with medical certificates about your illness or disability.
 You may also need to attend a face-to-face medical assessment.

-If you meet the initial medical requirements, you will be paid at a basic rate of up to £72.40 for the first 13 weeks of the claim.
+If you meet the initial medical requirements, you will be paid at the basic rate for the first 13 weeks of the claim.
+This is currently £73.10 for single people.
+If you have a partner, you may be entitled to more.

 Unless you’re terminally ill or awaiting, having or recovering from certain types of cancer treatment, or have claimed the benefit before in the previous 12 weeks, you may need to take part in a work capability assessment.